fchmainy/docs/vroTraining/labs/Task3: Create your custom workflow.rst

    :align: center

-Choose Skip in the Rest all binding to: section
+Choose Skip in the **Reset all binding to: section**

 .. image:: ../images/image026.png
    :scale: 25 %
    :align: center

 ..
 Choose Value for loadBalancingMode and enter round-robin  (This will be the default load balancing algorithm used)

 ..
 Choose Value for partition and enter Common  (This will force all objects created by CustomWF1 to be put in the Common partition)

 Select Input for monitor, name and bigip  (scroll down for the last 2)

 .. image:: ../images/image027.png
    :scale: 25 %
    :align: center